mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/sau/index.md

 www-data
 ```

 The `lxd` group is interesting to elevate privileges.
-There's also a group named
-`_laurel`, which is unusual.

 ### NICs